CMSDAS/b2g-long-exercise/_episodes/07-preselection.md

 > ## Discuss (5 min)
 > Again, use the images above to think about the signal topology.
 What "simple" selections can be used in the preselection?
 Any
-&delta; &phi; or p<sub>T</sub> criteria?
+&Delta;&phi; or p<sub>T</sub> criteria?
 What about substructure?
 >
 >
 > > ## Solution
-> > In this signal topology the t and W should be well separated, so a light delta phi cut should be placed.
+> > In this signal topology the t and W should be well separated, so a light &Delta;&phi; cut should be placed.
 Think about a reasonable selection and investigate the result in the N-1 exercise.
 Same for the jet p<sub>T</sub>.
 Both the top jet and the W jet should have substructure.
 > > The top jet should have three prongs and W jet should have two prongs.
 Think about the softdrop regions and n-subjettiness (&tau;) ratios that should be used and investigate them in the N-1 exercise.